Ontario’s housing priority

 We want to help cities, towns and rural communities grow with a mix of ownership and rental housing types that meet the needs of all Ontarians.

-Housing supply action plans and innovation guides
+Housing supply progress and innovation guides

 Our housing supply action plans outline our priority to take transformative action to keep costs down and remove barriers to home construction.
 Read our housing innovation guides to learn how to use innovative approaches to find or build different types of homes.